SMS Marketing 101 for Retail Brands

-So you’ve decided that your retail brand needs to dive into SMS marketing.
+Your retail brand is ready to dive into SMS marketing.
 Congratulations!
-You’ve made a decision that has been proven to increase engagement, establish a more personal relationship with your customers, and ultimately drive more sales.
+That's a decision that has been proven to increase engagement, establish more personal relationships with customers, and drive more valuable sales.

 So how do you get started with SMS marketing?